 Trees allocate nutrients and energy to produce seeds but the mechanisms which initiate masting events are still highly debated (Pearse et al 2016).
 The resource budget model (RB) assumes that plants store resources over several years before masting.
 The model assumes that an individual plant requires more resources to flower and fruit than it gains in a single year, and therefore only flowers when a specific threshold amount of stored resources is surpassed (Kelly et al 2012).
 Additional hypotheses suggest seed production is influenced by nutrient availability, weather cues, pollination efficiency, and/or predator satiation (Crone et al 2014, Kelly et al 2012, Han et al 2017) There is also evidence suggesting that seasonal variation such as winter cold, variability in spring temperature and regional rainfall alters seed production but trends are inconsistent in the data (Kelly et al 2012).
 The role of additional mechanisms such as nutrient availability in seed production are also highly contested (Han et al 2017).

-I am testing the hypothesis that when nutrients are more available/abundant, trees may not need to expend as much energy preparing for seed production.
+I am testing the hypothesis that when nutrients are more available, trees may not need to expend as much energy preparing for seed production.
 I will test this hypothesis by utilizing a fully factorial nitrogen (N) and phosphorus (P) addition experiment, Multiple Element Limitation in Northern Hardwood Ecosystems (MELNHE) in Bartlett Experimental Forest.

 MELNHE is an experiment testing nutrient co-limitation in forested ecosystems.
 The experimental nutrient treatments began in 2011 with an addition of 30 kg/ha/year of soluble N (NH4NO3), 10 kg/ha/year of soluble P (NaH2PO4), and a combined treatment of N+P in the same quantities.
 A control treatment is established in each stand where no fertilizer is added.
 My project quantifies seed production and viability of Acer rubrum seeds and asks: is seed production and viability independent of nutrient manipulation?
 I hypothesize that total seed production will not be influenced by nutrient addition but I expect to see greater air dried seed mass and seed viability in plots where N and N+P is added.
 Support of my hypothesis would suggest series co-limitation of Acer rubrum in northeastern hardwood ecosystems.